 Rapid growth of the green labelled market

-This momentum has continued strong, with USD 200 billion in green bonds currently outstanding.
-There are projects for possibly USD 130 billion to be issued in 2017.
+This momentum has continued strong, with over USD 250 billion in green bonds currently outstanding.
+There are projectections for issuance to reach USD 130 billion in 2017.

 Using debt capital markets to fund climate solutions

 Green bonds were created to fund projects that have positive environmental and/or climate benefits.
 The majority of the green bonds issued are green “use of proceeds” or asset-linked bonds.
 Proceeds from these bonds are earmarked for green projects but are backed by the issuer’s entire balance sheet.
 There have also been green "use of proceeds" revenue bonds, green project bonds and green securitized bonds.